 Make sure to also read my post The Best Things To Do In New York City.

 A Few Things To Consider About This Itinerary

-5 days in New York may seem like a lot of time – but as soon as you lay foot in the city, you will realize it’s massive.
-This itinerary will certainly help to see a lot, but there are a few things you need to consider.
+5 days in New York may seem like a lot of time – but as soon as you lay foot in the city, you will realize it’s massive and there is a lot to see and do.
+This itinerary will certainly help you to see a lot, but there are a few things you need to consider.

 HEAD OUT EARLY EVERY DAY – So that you have more time to explore.

 HAVE LUNCH ON THE GO – You can sit down for a nice dinner at the end of the day.
 There are plenty of place in New York where you can have a quick bite.
 Food is never amiss in the Big Apple!